-Our club meets three times per month, also during the summer season!
+Our club meets three times per month and twice during summer season!

 As ours is a thriving club with many members, there are a lot of roles for people to take in order to involve everyone.
 And, since meeting assignments vary from meeting to meeting, everyone gets practice doing everything over the course of several meetings.

 One meeting, you’ll be assigned to give a speech; the next, you might be timer; the next, you might be the Toastmaster of the Evening, running the whole show.
 It gives you the opportunity to improve not only as a speaker but also in a lot of other areas like organizing, leadership and management.

 The following descriptions explain the essential parts and roles of a typical Toastmasters meeting.

 - Allows opportunity for impromptu speeches by members

 - Contains topics set by the table topics master

 - Are assigned from communication manuals to provide goals for developing specific skills